RoPerrier/CTJ/README.md

 ## License

 This project is licensed under the Apache 2.0 License.
-See the LICENSE file for more details.
+See the LICENSE and NOTICE.txt files for more details.

-## Usefull Links